DeveloperDunne/Space-Quiz/README.md

 #### JSHint:

-- I ran my Javascript code through JShint and only had the one warning which I was unable to work out how to remove.
-I discussed this with peers who stated they had the same issue and that this particular one is okay to remain.
+- I ran my Javascript code through JShint and only had one warning which I was unable to work out how to remove.
+I discussed this with peers who stated they had the same issue and that this particular one was okay to remain.

 ![JShint Validator](./readme-images/jshint-val.webp)